-For detailed weekend course and event information on resources, contact the Office of Community and Program Services, 847/925-6591.
+For detailed weekend course and event information on resources, contact the Office of Continuing Education, 847/925-6591.
 The reception desk (C102) and information resources are usually available through this office if other offices are closed.

-Youth programs, extension potentials, Certificate Volunteer Management programs and the older adult program are administered through the Office of Community and Program Services.
 A continuing education information specialist is available to help you with specific continuing education questions at 847/925-6652.